Cheerleader Camp (1987)

 Links

 All text in this review written by Timothy Young - 27th March 2007.
-Released as part of Horror September 2.
+Reviewed as part of Horror September 2.

 Text from this review not to be used without authorization.